 - Up: This will execute only power on and scaling up operations

 The thinking behind this is that most OCI resources are charged per hour.
+Some services are billed per second and some per hour.
 So you likely want to run scale down / power off operations just before the end of the hour and run power on and scale up operations just after the hour.

 You can download the script from my GitHub repository:

 Want to have an overview which service in OCI support power on/off or scaling operations?
 Check out my overview here:

 If you want to stop your Database Cloud Service instances at certain time, you probably want to make sure you manage the backup schedule to fall in windows when you instance is powered on, else the backup can not be made.